-Note: Numbers and percentages may not add up due to rounding.
+Note: Insuf.
+Info = insufficient information.
+Numbers and percentages may not add up due to rounding.

-1. Statewide, Illinois has 91,456 lakes and ponds designated for general uses, one lake designated for Indigenous Aquatic Life Use, and 67 lakes designated for Public and Food Processing Water Supply Use.
+1. Statewide, Illinois has 91,456 lakes and ponds designated for general uses, one lake designated for Indigenous Aquatic Life Use, and 64 lakes designated for Public and Food Processing Water Supply Use.